Akuli/asda/docs/syntax.md

     else:
         x = 456
     ```

+- **Import statements** allow you to use the exports of another asda file as
+  shown above.
+They can be anywhere in the code, even in functions.
+They are
+  like `import "filename" as varname`.

+  The `"filename"` can be any [string token] that does not contain unescaped
+  `{` or `}`, and it's treated as a name of an asda source file, relative to the
+  directory of the file that the `import` statement is in.
+Always use `/` as the
+  path separators with `import`; the `/` characters will be replaced with
+  whatever is appropriate for the operating system, such as `\` on Windows.

+  `import` creates a variable named `varname` just like `let`.
+The variable is
+  set to a module object.
+The module object has attributes whose names and
+  values are what was exported in the file that's being imported.

+  If the same is imported multiple times (possibly from different files), then
+  every `import` gives the same module object, and the file is executed only
+  once.

 - **Assignment statements** are like `varname = value` without a `let`, but
   otherwise similar to let statements.
 They change the value of a variable.
 The